KevinCrp/HGScore/README.md

 ## Installation
 1. Clone this repo
-1. Create a conda environment or a Docker container with provided files
+2. Create a conda environment or a Docker container with provided files.
+Dockerfile and YAML files are provided in the `./venv` directory
 3. Install with `pip install .`

 ## Usage